coderefinery/cmake/_episodes/02-hello-world.md

   - "We start by compiling in source directory"
   - "The object files can be built in a separate subdirectory."
   - "Make dependencies can be regenerated"
+  - "A simple but useable Makefile which can be used for smaller projects"
 ---

 ## Hello-world example